zaphod42/puppet-docs/source/guides/style_guide.markdown

     project_page 'The URL where the module source is located' dependency 'otheruser-othermodule', '1.2.3'

-### Style Versioning
+### 6. Style Versioning

-This style guide will be versioned, which will allow modules to comply with a specific version of the style guide.
+6.1 This style guide will be versioned, which will allow modules to comply with a specific version of the style guide.

-A future version of the puppet-module tool may permit the relevant style guide version to be embedded as metadata in the Modulefile, and the metadata in turn may be used for automated linting.
+6.2 A future version of the puppet-module tool may permit the relevant style guide version to be embedded as metadata in the Modulefile, and the metadata in turn may be used for automated linting.

-## Spacing, Indentation, & Whitespace
+## 7. Spacing, Indentation, & Whitespace

 Module manifests complying with this style guide:

-* Must use two-space soft tabs
+7.1 Must use two-space soft tabs

-* Must not use literal tab characters
+7.2 Must not use literal tab characters

-* Must not contain trailing white space
+7.3 Must not contain trailing white space

-* Should not exceed an 80 character line width
+7.4 Should not exceed an 80 character line width

-* Should align fat comma arrows (`=>`) within blocks of attributes
+7.5 Should align fat comma arrows (`=>`) within blocks of attributes

-## Comments
+## 8. Comments

-Although the Puppet language allows multiple comment types, we prefer hash/octothorpe comments (`# This is a comment`) because they're generally the most visible to text editors and other code lexers.
+8.1 Although the Puppet language allows multiple comment types, we prefer hash/octothorpe comments (`# This is a comment`) because they're generally the most visible to text editors and other code lexers.

-1. Should use `# ...` for comments
+8.2 Should use `# ...` for comments

-2. Should not use `// ...` or `/* ... */` for comments
+8.3 Should not use `// ...` or `/* ... */` for comments

-## Quoting
+## 9. Quoting

-All strings that do not contain variables should be enclosed in single quotes.
-Double quotes should be used when variable interpolation is required.
-Quoting is optional when the string is an alphanumeric bare word and is not a resource title.
+9.1 All strings that do not contain variables should be enclosed in single quotes.

+9.2 Double quotes should be used when variable interpolation is required.

+9.3 Quoting is optional when the string is an alphanumeric bare word and is not a resource title.

-All variables should be enclosed in braces when interpolated in a string.
-For example:
+9.4 All variables should be enclosed in braces when interpolated in a string.

 **Good:**